vzaidman/htz-frontend/packages/components/htz-components/src/components/Form/Form.md

 `onSubmit` gets a the values Object from the `<Form />` state.

-The values object holds a key value set for each input that the `<Form />` controls, the key will be the name of the input, and the value will be the value of the controlled `<TextInput />`.
+The values object holds a key value set for each input that the `<Form />` controls, the key will be the name of the input, and the value will be the value of the controlled input.

-Each input should get a unique name through `getInputProps` method(see below)
+Each input should get a unique name through `getInputProps` method(see below).

+The default `formElementType` is `TextInput`, each element that is not a `TextInput` should be passed the apropriate `formElementType`

+e.g: `<CheckBox getInputProps({ formElementType: 'checkBox', })/>`

+The availble types are: 'text' and 'checkBox'

 **The `<Form />` render function passes an Object with the following methods for the consumer to use.**